-Pleural effusion may be transudative or exudative based on the cause.
+Pleural effusion may be watery (transudative) or thick (exudative) based on the cause.
 Treatment of pleural effusion depends on the condition causing the effusion.

 Copyright © Nucleus Medical Media, Inc.

-Factors that increase your chance of getting pleural effusion include: Having conditions or diseases listed above
+Factors that may increase your chance of pleural effusion include: Having conditions or diseases listed above

 Certain medications such as: